LinkWellNodes/Documentation/blog/How-To-Find-A-Chainlink-Oracle/index.md

 1. **Node Operator Websites:** Visiting the websites of various Chainlink oracles can offer a comprehensive view of their services offerings and expertise.
 A quick Google search for "**Chainlink oracle job ids**" may yield several results.

-> _LinkWell Nodes offers bespoke blockchain oracle services on all major EVM mainnet and testnet blockchains._
+> _LinkWell Nodes offers Chainlink oracle services on all major EVM mainnet and testnet blockchains._
 >
 > _To view a directory of our oracle addresses and job IDs, please feel free to view our [Chainlink data feeds documentation](https://docs.linkwellnodes.io/services/direct-request-jobs/Jobs-and-Pricing)._